stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

     xon_offset      = 1*6DIGIT      ; xon offset
     xoff            = 1*6DIGIT      ; xoff threshold
-    size            = 1*6DIGIT      ; size of headroom for ingress lossless dynamic_th      = 1*2DIGIT      ; for dynamic pools, representing the proportion of currently available memory in the pool the PG or queue can occupy static_th       = 1*10DIGIT     ; for static pools, representing the threshold in bytes the PG or queue can occupy
+    size            = 1*6DIGIT      ; size of headroom for ingress lossless dynamic_th      = 1*2DIGIT      ; for dynamic pools, representing the proportion of currently available memory in the pool which the PG or queue can occupy static_th       = 1*10DIGIT     ; for static pools, representing the threshold in bytes which the PG or queue can occupy
 ```

 #### BUFFER_PG